DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/.github/CODEX_ASSIGNMENTS.md

 - ✅ Main branch contains all completed work
 - ✅ No orphaned or stale branches
 - ✅ Clean separation of active tasks
+- ✅ Single standardized remote (origin)
+- ✅ All merged branches cleaned up
-- ✅ Proper remote URL configuration
+- ✅ Proper branch naming convention in place

 ### **Ready for Production:**
 - ✅ All major features merged and tested